xleclercq/CodingStandards/Cpp.md

     > We link the name of the source file to the name of the header file so that if a case arises where the name of the header file
     > does not follow the rule then at least the header file and source file have the same name.

+## Makefiles

+10. For Microsoft Windows, projects should provide:
+    1. 32-bit and 64-bit configurations
+    1. Debug and Release configurations

 ## Indentation style

-10. Indentation shall use 4 spaces and not tabs.
+11. Indentation shall use 4 spaces and not tabs.

     > We had to choose one or the other.